Tania Douglas: Awards and recognition

 In 2015, Douglas was awarded the SARCHI Chair in Biomendical Engineering and Innovation.
 In 2016, along with Jill Fortuin, she received the NRF Community Engagement Award.
 In 2018 she was elected a member of the Quartz Africa Innovators, a group of 30 African thinkers.

 Death

-On 20 March 2021, Tania died of cancer.
-IPEM CEO Phil Morgan said: "This is such shocking and sad news.
+On 20 March 2021, Douglas died of cancer.
+Institute of Physics and Engineering in Medicine (IPEM) CEO Phil Morgan said: "This is such shocking and sad news.
 We give thanks for all Tania contributed as a colleague of IPEM, and send our sincere condolences to her family, friends and wider circle.
 She will be remembered with great affection and immense respect."